unlaunch/documentation/_docs/integrations/slack.md

 - Create a new feature flag.
 - Archive a feature flag.

-Please follow these steps to connect Unaunch to your Slack account.
+Please follow these steps to connect Unlaunch to your Slack account.

 ### Step 1: Add 'Incoming WebHooks' App to Slack